Learning Technology Innovations and Ecosystems

 In 2012, Duke University's Center for Instructional Technology (CIT) began experimenting with MOOCs with an interest in both open education and campus impact.
 Today, faculty are increasingly interested in content mashups and technology integrations that go far beyond the average course site.
 Presenters share how CIT evaluates technology tools and platforms to meet faculty needs, maps the Duke learning technology ecosystem, and tests new technologies for fit.
 We will discuss the methods and applications used, the results of Canvas and Open edX testing (summer 2015) and an Open edX pilot (fall 2015), and the values shaping the ecosystem moving forward.

 OUTCOMES: Compare learning ecosystems, needs, and aspirations among session participants * Identify strategies for visualizing a learning ecosystem * Assess methods and applications for evaluating technology platforms

-Associate Director, Learning Technology Services and Strategy, Duke University
+Associate Director, Learning Technology Services a, Duke University

-Steven LonnDirector of Enrollment Research and Data Management, University of Michigan-Ann Arbor
+Steven LonnDirector of Data, Analytics, and Research, University of Michigan-Ann Arbor

 Rachel NiemerDirector, Outreach and Access- Academic Innovation, University of Michigan-Ann Arbor